calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 1. **Magic: The Gathering** --- Magic is a [collectible card game](https://en.wikipedia.org/wiki/Collectible_card_game) that I was first introduced to in junior high by my friend.
 I have really fond memories of hours spent in his basement learning to play.
 For a number of reasons we eventually stopped playing.
 However, this summer when I was in Seattle (the birthplace and mecca of Magic) I had a hankering to start playing again.
 There are multiple formats of Magic that you can play but by far my favorite is limited.
 In limited you sit around a table with 8 others passing packs of cards around as you draft a deck that you'll then play against your opponents.
 Since this summer I have made a very serious return to Magic and I'm absolutely loving it.
 I firmly believe that limited Magic is one of the funnest and most mentally stimulating ways to spend a few hours.
 2. **Harry's House by Harry Styles** --- I basically just listened to this album on repeat all year.
 According to Spotify I was in the top 0.5% of listeners.
 My favorite songs were Daylight and Love Of My Life.
 I'll forever associate his second album with my trip to New Zealand and this album will forever be associated with my British Isles trip.
 3. **All-In podcast** --- The All-In podcast continues to deliver.
-Although the show can sometimes get a little more political than I prefer, I am still addicted to feeling like I have secret access to billionaires conversations.
+Although the show can sometimes get a little more political than I prefer, I am still addicted to feeling like I have secret access to the conversations of billionaires.
 4. **Limited Resources podcast** --- This podcast is all about how to get better at playing Magic.
 I crushed so many of these episodes on my commute to work in the summer.
 Oddly enough I feel like I learned a lot of general life lessons from this podcast too.
-5. **Acquired podcast** --- Never did I think I would be listening to 9 hour episodes about people like Warren Buffet but Acquired is so worth listening to.
+5. **Acquired podcast** --- Never did I think I would be listening to 9 hour episodes about people like Warren Buffet, but Acquired is so worth listening to.
 They also put on a killer in person show in Seattle that I was lucky enough to attend.
 6. **Mr. Morale and the Big Steppers by Kendrick Lamar** --- I have a fairly limited exposure to rap, but I really like Kendrick Lamar.
 His latest album did not disappoint.
 7. **Lords of Limited podcast** -- This podcast is also all about how to get better at playing Magic.
 Are you noticing a theme of how into Magic I am?
 8. **Who Cares? by Rex Orange County** --- I really enjoyed this album.
 I first listened to it when driving up to Grand Prairie and I find I always love albums that are associated in my mind with travel.
 It also was really special to be able to watch Rex perform it live.
 9. **Adam Ragusea** --- There is a lot of different Youtube creators that I watch but Adam Ragusea definitely rises to the top.
-I'm particularly fond of how he approaches learning.
+I'm particularly fond of how he approaches learning new things.
-10. **It Takes Two** --- This is a co-op video game that I played through with my friend.
-I'm not going to spoil anything but the settings kept getting crazier than I expected them to.
+10. **It Takes Two** --- This is a co-op video game that I played with my friend.
+I'm not going to spoil anything but the premise kept getting crazier than I expected it to.

 ## Reflecting on 2022